top of page

 Additional Influences

 As the years passed, Grandmaster Baird has also been influenced by Sifu James Wing Woo (WuShu, Yang Tai Ch’i) and Grandmaster Steven Nacua (White Crane, Hop Gar).
 Push Hands and other sticky hand styles became a regular part of his school as a result.
 These techniques enhanced the foundation of what made the system work so effectively for Police Officers as well as the private sector needing tried and true self-defense.
+A special thanks to Ray Sua (an early student of Mr Suh) who spent many hours working with my fighting skills back in the early 1970s.
+He is an international champion and police olympics 1st place winner for 13 years during his career.
+I don't intend to leave anyone out that helped me along my journey.
+I appreciate you all!

 The legacy continues.